Roman Bilinski: 2021

-For the 2021 campaign Bilinski switched to Carlin to race alongside Kai Askey, Tasanapol Inthraphuvasak and Dougie Bolger.
+For the 2021 campaign, Bilinski switched to Carlin to race alongside Kai Askey, Tasanapol Inthraphuvasak and Dougie Bolger.
 Bilinski only did a part season in the British F4 Championship, Bilinski scored his first podium finish of the season at Oulton Park in race 3.

 GB3 Championship

 Bilinski moved into the GB3 Championship to replace Frederick Lubin, who had fallen ill, at Arden International.
-The Pole experienced a very strong debut weekend, with three finishes in the top five with only 1 day of testing.
+The Pole experienced a very strong debut weekend, with three finishes in the top-five with only one day of testing.
 His next weekend would be even more successful: after finishing third in the first race, Bilinski became the first Polish driver to win a race in British F3.
 Snetterton was up next, and there Bilinski showed blistering pace, finishing third in the first and second race, and then won race 3 on Sunday, becoming the only driver to score a podium at every race on the same weekend that year.
-The Pole won another race at Oulton Park and ended his season in seventh in the standings, beating both of his teammates with only a part season.
+Bilinski won another race at Oulton Park and ended his season in seventh in the standings, beating both of his teammates with only a part season.